Kurisu0330/Kurisu0330/README.md

 - 👋 Hi, I’m @Kurisu0330
 - 👀 I’m interested in Automation, Data and Programming
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics from Alex Freberg the Data Analyst
 - 💞️ I’m looking to collaborate on Data Analytics

 <!---